flowchart TB

 | 1 | Empirical / Case | Ernest Dale, Harvard Business School | The case | Learning by analysing what real managers did |

-| 2 | Interpersonal behaviour | Maslow, McGregor, Herzberg | The individual | Motivation, leadership, dyadic relations |
+| 2 | Interpersonal Behaviour | Maslow, McGregor, Herzberg | The individual | Motivation, leadership, dyadic relations |

-| 3 | Group behaviour | Lewin, Sherif, Homans | The group | Norms, cohesion, group dynamics |
+| 3 | Group Behaviour | Kurt Lewin, Sherif, Homans | The group | Norms, cohesion, group dynamics |

-| 4 | Cooperative social systems | Chester Barnard | The cooperative | Acceptance theory of authority; the executive’s role |
+| 4 | Cooperative Social System | Chester Barnard | The cooperative | Acceptance theory of authority; executive’s role |

-| 5 | Sociotechnical systems | Tavistock Institute (Trist, Bamforth) | Work-group + technology | Joint optimisation of social and technical sub-systems |
+| 5 | Sociotechnical System | Tavistock Institute (Trist, Bamforth) | Work-group + technology | Joint optimisation of social and technical sub-systems |

-| 6 | Systems approach | Bertalanffy, Boulding, Kast & Rosenzweig | The whole organisation as open system | Inputs–transformation–outputs–feedback |
+| 7 | Systems Approach | Bertalanffy, Boulding, Kast & Rosenzweig | The whole organisation as open system | Inputs–transformation–outputs–feedback |

-| 8 | Mathematical / Management science | Operations researchers | The model | Optimisation, simulation, queuing, PERT/CPM |
+| 8 | Mathematical / Management Science | Operations researchers | The model | Optimisation, simulation, queuing, PERT/CPM |

 | 9 | Contingency / Situational | Woodward, Lawrence & Lorsch, Fiedler | The fit between context and design | “It depends” |

-| 10 | Managerial roles | Henry Mintzberg | The manager’s day | Ten roles in three clusters |
+| 10 | Managerial Roles | Henry Mintzberg | The manager’s day | Ten roles in three clusters |

-| 11 | Operational / Management process | Henri Fayol, Koontz & O’Donnell | The functions of management | Plan–Organise–Staff–Direct–Control |
+| 11 | Operational / Management Process | Fayol, Koontz & O’Donnell | The functions of management | Plan–Organise–Staff–Direct–Control |

 The empirical approach, championed at Harvard Business School and by Ernest Dale’s The Great Organizers (1960), studies management by examining what successful managers actually did.
 The unit of analysis is the case.
-The classroom method is the case discussion.

 - Premise.
 General principles can be induced by comparing many cases.